mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 Custom features of interest (FOIs)
 -----------------------------

-Sometimes we may want to have sets of features of interest readily accessible for the analysis, such as demo sets, or sets of random features.
+Sometimes we want to have sets of features of interest readily accessible for the analysis, such as demo sets, or sets of random features.
 We may place the BED files with genomic coordinates of such FOIs in the subfolders under the `[dir]/custom_data/fois/[organism]/` folder.
 The names of the subfolders serve as descriptions of the sets of FOIs.

 An example of the `fois` folder may look like: